 During the day we gather firewood, and in the evenings our social life mostly consists of music and stories around a campfire with other campers.
 We've met a number of very talented musicians here, and have enjoyed some incredible acoustic music around the campfire.

-When you are planning your Baja itinerary, be sure to include a visit to Bahía Concepción, you will not be disappointed!
+When you are planning your trip to Mexico, be sure to include a visit to Bahía Concepción, you will not be disappointed!